Adjective for Class 9

 • What are Adjectives?

 Adjectives are words that describe or modify nouns (people, places, or things) by providing more information about their qualities, characteristics, or attributes.
-Adjectives help to make your writing more detailed and vivid by adding depth to your descriptions.
+They help to make writing more detailed by adding depth to descriptions.

 Example: The meticulous scientist conducted a series of innovative experiments to unravel the complexities of quantum mechanics.